vitessio/website/content/en/docs/user-guides/schema-changes/unmanaged-schema-changes.md

 aliases: ['/docs/schema-management/unmanaged-schema-changes/', '/docs/user-guides/unmanaged-schema-changes/']
 ---

 Vitess offers multiple approaches to running unmanaged schema changes.
-Below, we review each of thse approaches.
+Below, we review each of these approaches.

 We assume we have a keyspace (schema) called `commerce`, with a table called `demo`, that has the following definition: